7

 DESIGN & STYLING

-The petrol engines can power the front wheels or the front electric motor, but the rear motor in the AWD model can be powered only by the battery.
+The petrol engines can power the front wheels or the front electric motor, but the rear motor in the four-wheel-drive model can be powered by the battery only.

 INTERIOR

 All Seal Us come with the same amount of kit.
-Trim levels are mostly about hardware.
+Trim levels are largely about hardware.

 It's dominated by BYD's unique 15.6in rotating infotainment touchscreen, but apart from that it’s fairly nondescript.